YangVincent/YangVincent.github.io/_posts/2016-08-8-teaching.md

 ---
 layout: post
-title: "Teaching Cryptocurrencies and Cryptography"
+title: "Life on the Other Side"
+excerpt: "Learning by Teaching"
 image: images/teaching-teradata.jpg
 tags:
   - teaching
-  - student
   - davis
   - rylan
-  - cryptocurrencies
-  - bitcoin
+  - cryptocurrency
-  - ethereum
+  - cryptography
   - teradata
-  - cryptography
   - tutor
 ---

 ## ECS 197 - Tutoring Computer Science
 Tutoring is a great opportunity available for undergraduates.
 It allows you to learn about the different challenges various endure taking classes, refreshes hopefully important material in your mind, and enhances your ability to synthesize and communicate ideas in a digestable manner.

-> There is no such thing as a bad student, only a bad teacher - Mr. Miyagi (1984; The Karate Kid) In my time spent tutoring, I revisited basics and taught strong foundational ideas to a wide variety of peers, helping them succeed in their classes.
+> There is no such thing as a bad student, only a bad teacher - Mr. Miyagi (1984; The Karate Kid)

+In my time spent tutoring, I revisited basics and taught strong foundational ideas to a wide variety of peers, helping them succeed in their classes.
 From a young age, my father drilled into my mind that understanding the purpose of somethings' existance is key to learning it as a whole; this is something I absolutely live by today.
 During my time as a tutor, I found that this helps others learn increasingly quickly as well.
 Rather than spending time memorizing algorithms and data structures, understanding and improving on